 Hourly surface lot parking

-Hourly visitor parking and accessible (disabled) parking may be available in select surface lots during hours of control.
+Visitor parking and accessible (disabled) parking is available in many surface lots.

 Please refer to lot entrance signs and individual stall signs for specific parking details and restrictions.